Regular black holes with stable cores: Outlook

-\emph{Outlook.} It would be interesting to see whether the regularization mechanism established in this work is also operative in other types of regular black hole solutions including the black holes discussed by Dymnikova \citep{dy92,Dymnikova:2001fb,alessia19}.
-We hope to come back to this point in the future.
+The existence of regular black holes free from the mass-inflation effect warrants a more elaborate analysis about the final state which takes into account the effect of Hawking radiation at the full, dynamical level.
+Moreover, it would be interesting to see whether the regularization mechanism discovered in this work is also operative in other types of regular black hole solutions including the black holes discussed by Dymnikova \citep{dy92,Dymnikova:2001fb,alessia19}.
+We hope to come back to these points in the future.